ULHPC/tutorials/tools/conda/README.md

 The main focus of the tutorial is to provide how with the necessary resources so that you chose the most appropriate tool to manage your software environment in each application.

 ---

-## Environment management

-The environment of a software system can be categorized in 2 components,

-- the _system_ comprising of installed software components and environment settings, and
-- the _packages_ added to various software components of the environment.

-The system is a superset of the packages in the environment, however, it makes sense to consider them separately as many software components provide managers for the packages they use.

-_Environment management_ systems usually focus on the management of the system, installing software, setting environment variables and so on. _Package management_ systems on the other hand usually focus on managing the packages installed for some specific software component.
-The distinction albeit useful is not always clear, and usually environment managers that can also manage the packages of some software systems.

-Furthermore, both _environment_ and _package_ management systems can be further subdivided according to the extend of the target environment.
-The management systems can target

-- the whole system, or
-- the environment within a single project directory.

-The tools providing project environment management always provide a method to store the environment setup in a file

-- which is stored in a format that can be version controlled, and
-- that can be used to recreate the environment.

-The _project environments_ are thus very useful to store a distribute research projects, since they automate the reproducibility of results significantly.

-Environment and package management is a practical problem.
-Multiple systems have been developed, with each system focussing on a few aspects of the problem.
-This tutorial aims to present the basic underlying principles of environment and package management systems, and to familiarize the reader with some of the most popular implementations.

-- The tutorial starts with an introduction to Conda, which is one of the most complete implementation of package and environment management.
-The Conda system architecture is described and an example of how a Conda system can be installed and used to manage environments and packages is presented.
-- Then, the project environment management and reproducibility functionalities of Conda are presented.
-Conda is used in a practical example to create a project environment, set up aspects of the system environment and install packages, and finally store the environment state and restore the environment in a new system.
-- Delving into how Conda implements environment and package management in systems and projects, some basic principles of system management emerge.
-A quick overview is presented of how these principles are implemented in package and environment management systems for R, Python, and Julia.
-- Finally, the integration of various package and environment management tools for R, Python, and Julia is discussed.
-Not all packages are available through Conda, so the combination of Conda with other package management tools in system or project environments is often required.

----

 ## A brief introduction to Conda

 You must be familiar with a few concepts to start working with Conda.
-In brief, these are _package managers_ which are the programs used to create and manage environments, _channels_ which are the repositories that contain the packages from which environments are composed, and _distributions_ which are systems for shipping package managers.
+In brief, these concepts are _package managers_ which are the programs used to create and manage environments, _channels_ which are the repositories that contain the packages from which environments are composed, and _distributions_ which are systems for shipping package managers.

 ### Package managers